Bony Moronie: Other cover versions

 Several early rock singers recorded their own versions of the song, notably Johnny Burnette, The Standells, Bill Haley and Ritchie Valens.
 Dick Dale and his Deltones included a version on their 1965 album Rock Out With Dick Dale & His Del-Tones Live At Ciro's.
 Among others who have used the song are The Cyrkle on their 1966 debut album, Red Rubber Ball, Joni Mitchell during her 1970 concert in Amchitka for Greenpeace, pairing the song with Big Yellow Taxi in a medley.
 The Who included a 1971 live performance on their 1994 compilation Thirty Years of Maximum R&B; Ronnie Hawkins on his 1972 album "Rock And Roll Resurrection"; Dr. Feelgood included it on their 1974 album Down by the Jetty; Johnny Winter included it on his 1974 album Saints and Sinners and on his 1975 album Captured Live!; Showaddywaddy and Julie Covington recorded for the 1977 Amnesty International benefit show The Mermaid Frolics, Gram Parsons performed it live in 1973, the performance was released in 1982 on Live 1973.
 Gram's friends, The Crickets, also recorded the song in 1974; Gram had planned to join them in the studio.
 James Booker covered the song on his album Resurrection Of The Bayou Maharajah (1993) as part of a medley with "Slow Down", "Knock On Wood", "I Heard It Through The Grapevine", and "Classified".
+Kari Peitsamo released a translated cover version "Jaana S." on his debut album Jatsin syvin olemus (1977).